-Visualizing sensor / machine data with Grafana
+Visualizing sensor / machine data

 The measure of any analytical platform is its ability to aggregate and interpret the data values into a meaningful format for the audience.
 The data analytics platform should be simple to work with but at the same time should provide deepest insights for the end user.
 In this day and age of IoT driven smart machineries, the volume of data pushed by the sensors is humungous.
 There is a need for a proper visualization platform which can handle such large volume of data and do complex data analytics at ease.